 There are some pretty special native and imported plants, along with a small deer park.
 We really enjoyed The Botanic Gardens, way more than expected.
 It’s also a good place to run or exercise.
 We particularly enjoyed the small food garden, they were growing plants very similar to our tropical food garden back home.

-The park is huge, so it’s a good idea to pay a few ringit for the hop-on-hop-off shuttles that cover The Botanic Gardens and surrounding area.
+The park is huge, so it’s a good idea to pay a few ringit for the hop-on-hop-off shuttles that cover The Botanic Gardens and the surrounding area.
 These shuttles can take you to the National Mosque of Malaysia (also known as Masjid Negara), the Islamic Arts Museum, the Kuala Lumpur Bird Park, and the National Planetarium (Planetarium Negara).

 Opening hours – Daily 7.00am – 8.00pm http://www.klbotanicalgarden.gov.my/